Mississippi News

 “Our position on expansion is clear,” Gunn said.

-Maternal and children's health advocates and physicians in Mississippi had been optimistic that the bill would pass, ensuring moms covered by Medicaid would be able to access vital during the first year of their baby's life.
+Maternal and children’s health advocates and physicians in Mississippi had been optimistic that the bill would pass, ensuring moms covered by Medicaid would be able to access vital health care during the first year of their baby’s life.

 On Wednesday, they were frustrated and angry.

-“I feel as if they are playing with women's lives,” said Cassandra Welchlin, co-convener and state lead of Mississippi Black Women's Roundtable.
+“I feel as if they are playing politics with women’s lives,” said Cassandra Welchlin, co-convener and state lead of Mississippi Black Women’s Roundtable.
 The organization had lobbied for SB 2033 and Welchlin thought it had the votes to pass.

-“A failure that will deny mothers the health care they need,” one of the bill's co-authors Sen. David Blount, D-Jackson, wrote on Twitter
+“A failure that will deny mothers the health care they need,” one of the bill’s co-authors Sen. David Blount, D-Jackson, wrote on Twitter.

 During the COVID-19 pandemic, the federal government required Medicaid coverage for pregnant women and other beneficiaries to last as long as the public health emergency.
-But that declaration, last extended in January, could end as early as April 16
+But that declaration, last extended in January, could end as early as April 16.

 A 2019 health department report on maternal mortality in the state found that nearly 40% of all pregnancy-related deaths in Mississippi from 2013 to 2016 occurred more than six weeks postpartum.
 Heart conditions and hypertensive disorders were the two most common causes of death.
 Black women in Mississippi are three times likelier than white women to die of pregnancy-related complications.